-- Accelerate-stop distance available (ASDA) means the length of the take-off run available plus the length of stopway, if provided. - Aerial work means an aircraft operation in which an aircraft is used for specialised services in agriculture, construction, photography, surveying, observation and patrol, search and rescue, aerial advertisement, and other similar activities. - Aerodrome means a defined area on land or water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft.
+- Accelerate-stop distance available (ASDA) means the length of the take-off run available plus the length of stopway, if provided. - Advanced aircraft means an aircraft with equipment in addition to that required for a basic aircraft for a given take-off, approach or landing operation. - Aerial work means an aircraft operation in which an aircraft is used for specialised services in agriculture, construction, photography, surveying, observation and patrol, search and rescue, aerial advertisement, and other similar activities. - Aerodrome means a defined area on land or water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft.